Spandrel (biology)

-Stephen Jay Gould and Richard Lewontin used the architectural term spandrel (the triangular gap at the corner of an arch) to describe a byproduct of evolution.
-Basilica di San Marco, Venice.

 In evolutionary biology, a spandrel is a phenotypic trait that is a byproduct of the evolution of some other characteristic, rather than a direct product of adaptive selection.
 Stephen Jay Gould and Richard Lewontin brought the term into biology in their 1979 paper "The Spandrels of San Marco and the Panglossian Paradigm: A Critique of the Adaptationist Programme".
 Adaptationism is a point of view that sees most organismal traits as adaptive products of natural selection.
 Gould and Lewontin sought to temper what they saw as adaptationist bias by promoting a more structuralist view of evolution.

 The term "spandrel" originates from architecture, where it refers to the roughly triangular spaces between the top of an arch and the ceiling.